harrislapiroff/chromamine.com/src/posts/an-apple-shortcut-for-converting-spotify-playlists-to-apple-music.md

     url: https://www.facebook.com/harrislap/posts/pfbid035TKiUYhmJTCg63yrcrhuhG2erseCjbRfrWTeEWCKQKdPu55UkgAk968fpApL1Jgrl
 ---

+_If you would like to just use the iOS Shortcut [click here](https://www.icloud.com/shortcuts/3c0b5cd993944f1aa8073f69350b71bf)._

 I'm an Apple Music user and I'm reasonably happy with it as a service.
 I understand they pay artists at least a little more than streaming juggernaut Spotify[^1] and, as someone deeply embedded in Apple's ecosystem[^2], it's good for me that it's well integrated into the devices I use.
 One particularly annoying thing about being an Apple Music user is that a _ton_ of people and services _assume_ that I have a functioning Spotify account.

 [^1]: Though I still try to purchase the albums outright for artists whose music I enjoy and want to support – especially indie artists and friends.
 [^2]: I have a MacBook Pro, an iMac, an iPhone, an iPad, an Apple Watch, and a HomePod, to name some of the tech I use on a more-or-less weekly basis.

 I've been playing [Music League][] with some friends lately.
-It's a game where each round you submit a song related to a theme and it puts together a playlist of submissions (anonymized) and you vote on which tracks you like best for the theme.
+It's a game where each round you submit a song related to a theme, it puts together a playlist of (anonymized) submissions, and you vote on which tracks you like best for the theme.

-It's been fun *except* that generates a *Spotify* playlist.
+It's been fun *except* that it generates a *Spotify* playlist.
 Ugh!
-I've been manually recreating each playlist in Apple Music each week.
+I've been manually recreating the playlist in Apple Music each week.
 It's an irritating extra step and at least once I put off doing it and missed the voting deadline.

 [Music League]: https://musicleague.com/